VannySothea/fastapi-user-authentication/README.md

 OPERATION_IP_COOLDOWN=600
 ```

+#### Lockout Environment Variables
 **Sample `.env.lockout` File**:
-By using the value below, lockout will apply after the operation reach
+By using the value below, lockout will apply after the operation exceed the limit
 - Device: 5 failed in 3 minutes will lockout for 30 minutes
 - IP Address: 15 failed in 3 minutes will lockout for 3 hours
 ```ini